MicrosoftDocs/windows-dev-docs/hub/dev-home/index.md

 - **Network**: Monitor the performance of your machine's network.
 - **CPU**: Monitor the performance of your machine's CPU.
 - **GitHub**: The Dev Home GitHub extension can be connected to your GitHub credentials to provide both customizable widgets and notifications.
+- **Azure DevOps**: The Dev Home Azure extension can be connected to your Azure account to provide customizable widgets for queries and pull requests.

 ![Screenshot of Dev Home widgets for monitoring Memory, Network, CPU, and GPU performance.](../images/devhome-widgets.png)